 My parents were Jews and both my grandparents were devout Jews.
 Together with my sister I went with them to the synagogue in The Hague and Leiden.
 I studied music at the Royal Conservatory, graduated in piano and entered into the life of entertainment.
 All in all it was a life of amusement, with the usual ups and downs.
 I hardly practiced my religion, as thousands like me, but I knew that I was Jewish.
 Believing in God or not, according to our leaders, a Jew will remain a Jew.
 But in 1932, when I was 25-years old, I had to deal with a large disappointment in my life.
 I didn’t see any way out and went to my Jewish friends.
 They couldn’t help me, they had no helper themselves.
 I had to find my way out myself.

-At that time we had a shop in the centre of The Hague.
+At the time we had a shop in the centre of The Hague.
 I liked to visit our neighbors who also had a shop.
 They were not Jewish, but real believers and lived according to it.
 One day I found a Bible in the back of their shop.
 I had never read a Bible before and by ‘coincidence’ I opened it at John 5:39, where it says ‘Search the scriptures; for in them ye think ye have eternal life: and they are they which testify of Me.’
 Here Jesus speaks to us Jews.
-I didn’t like the name Jesus, I never pronounced that name.
+I didn’t like the name Jesus; I never pronounced that name.
 That name was for the gentiles, not for us.
 Yet I realized that in fact I didn’t know our own Tanakh and that Jesus had to draw my attention to precisely that.
 I decided I would go and read the Bible.

 A personal God